 I can’t think of anything that typifies summer like watermelon, and it is one of my favorite fruits.
 You can almost always find watermelon in my refrigerator, and it makes the perfect snack or healthy dessert.

-Not only does this watermelon gazpacho ooze flavor in every bite, but you also won’t have to heat up your kitchen by cooking.
+Like my more traditional Gazpacho made with tomatoes, not only does this watermelon gazpacho ooze flavor in every bite, but you also won’t have to heat up your kitchen by cooking.

 Now I have to confess, although I love all gazpachos, especially this watermelon gazpacho, my husband wouldn’t touch it with a ten-foot pole.
 He doesn’t like any type of cold or chilled soup.

 I’ve given up trying to convince him that regular gazpacho is nothing more than cold vegetable soup, and he could always heat it up.
 But, this is one battle I’m not winning… That’s okay; it just means there is more for me!

 Other quick and easy recipes you might enjoy in my Simple Summer Supper series include:

 What are the health benefits of eating watermelon?

 Watermelon is over 90 percent water, but it is full of vitamins A, B6, and C, lots of lycopene, antioxidants and amino acids.

 Not only is watermelon fat-free, but it is also low in calories, coming in at only 40 calories per cup.